Chris Wallace: Personal life

 Wallace has said that despite his blood relationship with his father, Mike, his stepfather, Bill Leonard, had far more impact on his life.
 Wallace said that Leonard was "the single most important person in my life".
 Wallace first developed a relationship with his father in his teens, after his older brother Peter died in 1962 climbing a mountain in Greece.

 Wallace has been married twice.
-In 1973, he married Elizabeth Farrell, with whom he has four children: Peter (father of William, Caroline, and James), Megan (mother of Sabine and Livia), Andrew (father of Jack and Luke), and Catherine.
+In 1973, he married Elizabeth Farrell, with whom he has four children: Peter (father of William, Caroline, and James), Megan (mother of Sabine and Livia), Catherine, and Andrew (father of Jack and Luke).
 In 1997, he married Lorraine Smothers (née Martin, born 1959), the former wife of Dick Smothers.
 Lorraine has two children from her previous marriage: Sarah Smothers and Remick Smothers.
+Lorraine is also an accomplished cookbook author - landing on the New York Times' Best-Seller List and is best known for her debut cookbook Mr. Sunday’s Soups.
+She later published two follow-up titles, Mr. Sunday’s Saturday Night Chicken and Mr. Sunday’s Suppers, which feature collections of family recipes and home-style meals from the Wallace family.
+Wallace and his wife primarily reside in Annapolis, Maryland.

 In 2006, The Washington Post reported that Wallace was registered as a Democrat in Washington, D.C., and had been so for more than two decades.
 Wallace said that he did so for pragmatic reasons, in response to the party's preeminence in the city's politics, commenting: "If you want a say in who's going to be the next mayor or councilman, you have to vote in the Democratic primary."
-He maintained that he had voted for candidates from both major parties in the past.
+He maintained that he had previously voted for candidates from both major parties.